KingofApp/docs/modules/iframeRequests/README.md

 ----------------|-------------
 `app` | System variables (Ask the King Of App team) `plugin` | Previously [registered](#registering-protected-variables) by module or service.

-### Widget
-The widget object registers a section in the King Of App builder with the `title` name which loads an iframe with the given `url`.

 ## File Examples